ObadiahOnyeleonuMacdaniel/FMCG-Sales-KPI-Analysis/README.md

   (d) Sales metrics

 - Step 6 : Merge all KPIs into a Summary-KPI-Table
 - Step 7 : Visualizing the KPI achievements.
-A card visual was used to represent count of customers.
+A boxplot was used

-  (a) Seat comfort

-  (b) Departure & arrival time convenience

 ## MANDATORY KPIs